deek121477/Getting-Started-with-Open-Source/README.md

 # Getting-Started-with-Open-Source
 This repository consists of the presesntation used in the webinar.

-You can refer to the websites mentioned below to find a project that you contribute to:
+You can refer to the websites mentioned below to find a project that you can contribute to:
 1. https://github.com/collections/choosing-projects
 2. https://hacktoberfest.digitalocean.com/
    (Go to Resources -> There you can find tutorials and other material to help beginners get started with github and open